 If a mother develops preeclampsia, the fetus receives less blood flow and nutrients which can result in growth restrictions.
 A diagnosis of this condition around 37 weeks of pregnancy may prompt the doctor to induce labor.

-Preeclampsia prevention, screening for pregnant women, and follow-up testing for women at higher risk is a covered benefit with MEC.
+Preeclampsia prevention, screening for pregnant women, and follow-up testing for women at higher risk are covered benefits with MEC.

 What is RH Incompatibility and why is it important to screen for?

-Complications with the Rh factor occur during pregnancy when the mother is Rh negative and the fetus is Rh positive.
-If this happens, the mother’simmune system may sense the fetus’s Rh positive blood that crosses through the placenta.
-The immune response triggers a response to make antibodies against the fetus’s Rh positive cells because it perceives them as foreing..
+Complications with the Rh factor occur during pregnancy when the mother is Rh-negative and the fetus is Rh-positive.
+If this happens, the mother’simmune system may sense the fetus’s Rh-positive blood that crosses through the placenta.
+The immune response triggers a response to make antibodies against the fetus’s Rh-positive cells because it perceives them as foreign.
 If the antibodies cross back through the placenta, it could attack the fetus’s red blood cells.

-We provide coverage for Rh incompatibilityscreening between mother and baby and follow up testing for women at higher risk to help your care team create a treatment plan before complications arise.
-Typically, the first child is not affected by the Rh incompatibilities, but children afterwards may be impacted by the mother’s developed immune response.
+We provide coverage for Rh incompatibilityscreening between mother and baby and follow-up testing for women at higher risk to help your care team create a treatment plan before complications arise.
+Typically, the first child is not affected by the Rh incompatibilities, but children afterward may be impacted by the mother’s developed immune response.

 What is syphilis and why is screening important?

 Syphilis is a sexually transmitted infection through unprotected sex or oral contact with someone who is infected.
 Untreated syphilis can impact a fetus.
 A baby can contract syphilis during pregnancy or during birth if they contact a sore.
 Complications that arise while having syphilis while pregnant are miscarriages, premature growth, decreased fetal growth, placental problems, and stillbirths.